Last Updated: December 16, 2024

 Early Life

-Jeremy Strong was born on December 25th of 1978 in Boston, Massachusetts.
+Jeremy Strong was born on December 25th, 1978, in Boston, Massachusetts.
 He was raised in the Jamaica Plain neighborhood until the age of 10.
 During his early childhood, Strong's working-class family could not afford to take Jeremy and his brothers on vacations.
-However, they did manage to relocate to the suburb of Sudbury in search of better education for their children.
-While attending school in Sudbury, Jeremy began acting and performed in various local plays.
+However, they did manage to relocate to the suburb of Sudbury in search of a better education for their children.
+While attending school in Sudbury, Jeremy began acting and performing in various local plays.
 During these early years, Jeremy impressed audiences with clear acting talents and became inspired by performers such as Daniel Day-Lewis, Al Pacino, and Dustin Hoffman.

 While still in high school, Strong worked on the sets of various films, including "The Crucible" and "Amistad."
 After graduating from secondary school, he was accepted to Yale largely due to a letter of recommendation from DreamWorks (the makers of "Amistad").
 Funnily enough, Strong decided to switch from acting to an English major after feeling "alienated" by his professor's discussions of Konstantin Stanislavski.